How Much Does an Indoor Air Quality Test Cost in 2025?

 Indoor Air Quality Testing by Pollutant Type

-A basic whole-home test for all pollutants costs an average of $400.
-The price varies depending on the size of your house and the extent of your analysis.
+A basic whole-home test for pollutants costs an average of $400, but the price can vary depending on your home's size and how detailed you want the analysis to be.
 Some companies charge up to $1,000 for thorough services.
-If you’re concerned about testing for something that isn't included in the basic service, you’ll need to factor in the additional cost of testing for that specific pollutant or allergen.
+If you're concerned about a specific pollutant that's not included in the basic service, you'll need to factor in the additional cost for that test.

-The more extensive your analysis, the higher the price, as it requires taking and analyzing more samples.
-More extensive analysis also adds to the consultation time when the results come back.
+The more extensive your analysis, the higher the price, since it requires taking and analyzing more samples and adds to the consultation time when the results come back.
 A whole-home service might include sampling for or detecting:

 • Mold and bacteria